Aghaiani

-Aghaiani (აღაიანი) is a village in Kaspi District, Shida Kartli, Georgia.
+Aghaiani or Aghayani (აღაიანი) is a village in Kaspi District, Shida Kartli, Georgia.
 It is located on Mukhrani plain, on the right bank of the river Ksani, at an altitude of 540 meters.
-It is 22 kilometers from Kaspi.
-According to the 2014 census, 1505 people reside in the village.
+It is 22 kilometers from Kaspi and lies just south of the de facto border of South Ossetia.

 The historical sources first mention the village in 1459.
 In 1625 near the village a battle took place between Kakhetians and Persians.
 In the surroundings of the village archaeologists discovered the remnants of settlements from the Bronze and Antic periods.
 2 kilometers southeast of the village, on Mt.
 Tkhoti, stands the Aghaiani church of Saint Nino.